Contact

 Technological innovations such as blockchain, NFTs and the Metaverse are enabling watchmakers to overcome the historic and more recent challenges faced by their industry.

-Blockchain-based solutions such as Digital Product Passports provide secure, accessible, dynamic record keeping for all product and ownership information.
+Blockchain-based solutions such as Digital Product Passports provide secure, accessible, dynamic record-keeping for all product and ownership information.
 They can guarantee material provenance, helping brands to achieve and prove they’re meeting their sustainability aims.
 The blockchain provides unparalleled traceability and tracking capabilities from manufacture through to the pre-owned markets.

 NFTs allow for further value addition alongside physical products and enable the launch of virtual collections that can be sold independently on a decentralised network.
 Second-hand markets are thriving, and brands are able to maintain customer relationships throughout the product lifecycle, even being able to offer digital after-sales services.